wavespectra/wavespectra/README.rst

    import numpy as np
    import xarray as xr

-   from spectra.specarray import SpecArray from spectra.specdataset import SpecDataset
+   from wavespectra.specarray import SpecArray from wavespectra.specdataset import SpecDataset

    coords = {'time': [datetime.datetime(2017,01,n+1) for n in range(2)],
              'freq': [0.05,0.1],